forcedotcom/sfdx-scanner/docs/_articles/en/troubleshooting.md

 lang: en
 ---

-Here are some troubleshooting tips to fix common issues when you use the Salesforce CLI Scanner plug-in.
+Here are some troubleshooting tips to fix common issues when you use the Salesforce Code Analyzer plug-in.

 ## Using `scanner:run` command